 Ways to pay for your qualification and other support

-Full-time Tuition Fee Loans
+Full-time Tuition Fee Loans2

 If you think a Full-Time Tuition Fee Loan is right for you, find out How to apply for a loan.

-Open University Student Budget Account
+Open University Student Budget Account1

 The Open University Student Budget Accounts Ltd (OUSBA) offers a convenient 'pay as you go' option to pay your OU fees, which is a secure, quick and easy way to pay.
 Please note that The Open University works exclusively with OUSBA and is not able to offer you credit facilities from any other provider.
 All credit is subject to status and proof that you can afford the repayments.
 You pay the OU through OUSBA in one of the following ways:

 - Register now, pay later – OUSBA pays your module fee direct to the OU.
 You then repay OUSBA interest-free and in full just before your module starts.
 0% APR representative.
 This option could give you the extra time you may need to secure the funding to repay OUSBA.

 - Pay by instalments – OUSBA calculates your monthly fee and number of instalments based on the cost of the module you are studying

 Read more about Open University Student Budget Accounts (OUSBA).

 You can pay part or all of your tuition fees upfront with a debit or credit card when you register for each module.
 We accept American Express, Mastercard, Visa and Visa Electron.

 We know that sometimes you may want to combine payment options.
 For example, you may wish to pay part of your tuition fee with a debit card, and pay the remainder in instalments through an Open University Student Budget Account (OUSBA).